-And they brought him to the place called Golgotha (which means Place of a Skull).
-And they offered him wine mixed with myrrh, but he did not take it.
-And they crucified him and divided his garments among them, casting lots for them...And it was the third hour when they crucified him.
+And they brought him to the place called Golgotha...And they crucified him and divided his garments among them, casting lots for them...And it was the third hour when they crucified him.
 And the inscription of the charge against him read, "The King of the Jews."
 And with him they crucified two robbers, one on his right and one on his left.
 And those who passed by derided him...saying, "Aha!
 You who would destroy the temple and rebuild it in three days, save yourself, and come down from the cross!"...
-Let the Christ, the King of Israel, come down now from the cross that we may see and believe."
 Those who were crucified with him also reviled him...and when the sixth hour had come, there was darkness over the whole land.
 And at the ninth hour...Jesus uttered a loud cry and breathed his last.

-- Mark 15:22-32
+And the curtain of the temple was torn in two, from top to bottom.
+Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said, "Truly this man was God's Son!" - Mark 15:22-39